Mayank-Sharma-27/LLMLearning/README.md

 ## Vectors

+A vector is a quantity that has both magnitude and direction.
+Vectors are crucial in neural networks as inputs, weights, and other parameters are often represented as vectors.
+Operations like dot products and matrix multiplications are fundamental in neural network computations

 Resource : [Good Youtube Playlist](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)

 # Neural Networks Fundamentals

-The most common neuron model userd today is one called the sigmoid neuron, but before understanding that.
+The most common neuron model used today is one called the sigmoid neuron, but before understanding that.
 I will try to understand what are perceptrons and what gaps that they had which lead to people learning sigmoid neurons?

 Perceptrons were [developed](http://books.google.ca/books/about/Principles_of_neurodynamics.html?id=7FhRAAAAMAAJ) in the 1950s and 1960s by the scientist [Frank Rosenblatt](http://en.wikipedia.org/wiki/Frank_Rosenblatt), inspired by earlier [work](http://scholar.google.ca/scholar?cluster=4035975255085082870) by [Warren McCulloch](http://en.wikipedia.org/wiki/Warren_McCulloch) and [Walter Pitts](http://en.wikipedia.org/wiki/Walter_Pitts).